texbarnes/advanced-express-practice/README.md

 ### server/index.js
 * This is the starting point of the server, put all code here
+* Make your app listen to port 3001

 ### Body
 * Add body parser middleware to express